What Is Glycemic Control?

 Insulin Sensitivity

-Activation of the AMPK pathway and increased GLUT4 expression in skeletal muscle improve peripheral glucose uptake.
+AMPK pathway activation and increased GLUT4 expression in skeletal muscle improve peripheral glucose uptake.

 03